Auraria Campus: Emmanuel Gallery

 Emmanuel is Denver's oldest church building, originally constructed in 1876 to serve an Episcopalian congregation.
 The tiny stone chapel is a mixture of Romanesque and Gothic architectural styles.
 Emmanuel was converted into a Jewish synagogue in 1903 and served as an artist's studio from 1958 until 1973.
 The building was approved for listing on the National Register of Historic Places in 1969 and currently serves Auraria as a shared art gallery for the three schools on campus.

 Golda Meir House

 The only remaining U.S. residence of former Israeli Prime Minister Golda Meir, a Denver landmark, serves as a museum, conference center, and the Metropolitan State University of Denver Golda Meir Center for Political Leadership.

 Ninth Street Historic District

 At the heart of the Auraria Campus, thirteen restored Victorian cottages and one turn-of-the century grocery store serve as a picturesque reminder of the city's earliest days.
-The structures on Ninth Street Historic Park, built between 1872 and 1906, comprise the oldest restored block of residences in the city.
+The structures on Ninth Street Historic Park, built between 1872 and 1906, constitute the oldest restored block of residences in the city.
 Ninth Street Historic District houses now serve as campus offices.
 A self-guided walking tour at each building provides information on architecture and early residents.
 There is no charge for visiting the Park.